Enhanced Distributed Variational Quantum Eigensolver for Large-Scale MaxCut Problem: Introduction

 In this work, we propose an enhanced distributed variational quantum eigensolver (EDVQE) for large-scale MaxCut problems.
 The algorithm extends our prior DVQE framework by integrating a novel hybrid classical-quantum perturbation strategy, which enhances optimization scalability and efficiency.
 To assess the efficacy of the proposed EDVQE, we performed comprehensive numerical experiments on dense MaxCut instances, including weighted complete graphs and weighted cluster graphs, with graph sizes spanning 100 to 1000 nodes, while leveraging merely 10 qubits of quantum hardware.
 Furthermore, we explored a warm-start initialization approach, wherein EDVQE was seeded with approximate solutions obtained from classical solvers and subsequently optimized via the same perturbation method.
 Finally, to further validate its practical utility, we successfully apply the proposed EDVQE algorithm to the haplotype phasing, a challenging combinatorial optimization task in bioinformatics.

 The main contributions of this work are presented as follows:

-\begin{enumerate}[label=(\roman*), itemsep=0pt, parsep=0pt] \item A hybrid classical-quantum perturbation method rooted in the MaxCut problem is proposed and integrated with the DVQE algorithm, enabling the solution of large-scale instances using merely 10 qubits, which significantly reducing hardware requirements while improving algorithmic performance.
+\begin{enumerate}[label=(\roman*), itemsep=0pt, parsep=0pt] \item A hybrid classical-quantum perturbation mesethod rooted in the MaxCut problem is proposed and integrated with the DVQE algorithm, enabling the solution of large-scale instances using merely 10 qubits, which significantly reduces hardware requirements while improving algorithmic performance.

 \item The simulation results demonstrated that the hybrid classical-quantum perturbation method markedly enhances the performance of the DVQE algorithm.
 Consequently, the EDVQE algorithm exhibits superior performance in terms of solution quality and approximation ratio compared to classical benchmarks across various graph types and scales.